lammpstutorials/lammpstutorials.github.io/README.md

 # LAMMPS tutorials

 Welcome to the repository of the [LAMMPS Tutorials](https://lammpstutorials.github.io/) webpage.
-All the input scripts and data files can be found in the [inputs](docs/inputs/) folder.
+All the LAMMPS input scripts and data files can be found in the [inputs](docs/inputs/) folder.
 The Python scripts used to generate the figures are also provided.

 <p float="left">